(This post was last updated on: 01/01/23.)

-With everything going on right now, we all see how important it is to have a well stocked pantry.
+With everything going on right now, and the cost of groceries skyrocketing, we all see how important it is to have a well-stocked pantry.
 I am not an expert prepper, but I have been stocking my pantry for the past couple of years.
 The supermarkets have been struggling to keep necessities stocked so it’s important to learn how to stock your pantry for hard times.

 Step 1 in How to Stock Your Pantry for Hard Times: